Scrumptious Upside Down Turkey: Best Easy Recipe for Thanksgiving, Christmas, or Anytime

 Note: The latest theory about washing any poultry is not to do it because it can spread pathogens.
 Thoroughly cooking the bird should eliminate that problem.
 Be sure to wash your hands, sinks, countertops, and any utensils that have touched raw poultry well after touching.

 Upside Down Turkey Recipe

-Stuff anything you like by way of flavoring the bird while cooking.
-What we like is to add onions, carrots and celery...but literally anything that will add some flavor is a plus.
-This can be placed inside the cavities as well as along-side the turkey in the pan.
+2. Stuff anything you like by way of flavoring the bird while cooking.
+What we enjoy is to add onions, carrots, and celery, but anything that will add some flavor is a plus.
+These flavorings can be placed inside the cavities as well as alongside the turkey in the pan.

-I generally make soup as a project the second day after de-fatting the stock.
-I roast the remaining turkey bones and add the veggies that were used in flavoring the meat adding other ingredients as desired.
+I generally make soup as a project the second day after defatting the stock.
+I roast the remaining turkey bones and add the veggies used in flavoring the meat, adding other ingredients as desired.